epilot-dev/docs/docs/entities/attributes.md

   }
   ```

-When building `render_condition`s the user can access the full entity context, which means all attributes of the current entity will be available on the expression.
+When building `render_condition`'s the user can access the full entity context, which means all attributes of the current entity will be available on the expression.

 ## Limitations